mehatabpathan/PP5/README.md

 ### Design

-The site has a elegant and clean design with the use of gold detail to give the idea of luxury and opulence.
+The site has a elegant and clean design with the use of light blue detail to give the idea of luxury and opulence.

 #### Colour Scheme
 Colour palette from Coolors